tembo-io/website/landing/src/content/docs/cloud/configuration-and-management/postgres-configuration.md

 ---
-sidebar_position: 3
-tags:
-  - api
-  - configuration
+title: Postgres Configuration
 ---

-# Postgres Configuration

 Postgres allows for setting a wide range of configuration options.
 These configurations include settings for memory, vacuum, extensions, logging, and more.

 This document will guide you through the process of setting Postgres configuration values on Tembo Cloud.